Dioxide Materials: Sustainion Membranes

 Unfortunately, ionic liquids were found to be too corrosive to be used in practical carbon dioxide electrolyzers.
 Ionic liquids are strong solvents.
 They dissolve/corrode the seals, carbon electrodes and other parts in commercial electrolyzers.
 As a result, they were difficult to be used in practice.

 In order to avoid the corrosion, Dioxide Materials switched from ionic liquid catalysts to catalytic anion exchange polymers.
 A number of polymers were tested and the imidazolium functionalized styrene polymer shown in the figure on the right showed the best performance.
-The membranes were tradenamed Sustainion.
+The membranes were trade named Sustainion.
 The use of Sustainion membranes raised the current and lifetime of the CO2 electrolyzer into the commercially useful range.
 Sustainion membranes have shown conductivities above 100 mS/cm under alkaline conditions at 60 °C, stability for thousands of hours in 1M KOH, and offer a physical mechanical stability that is useful for many different applications.
 The membranes showed a lifetime over 3000 hours in CO2 electrolyzers at high current densities.
+More recent research has noted that a cell membrane that has an optimized cathode has the capability of running for up to 158 days at 200 mA/cm2.